Kell Brook: Brook vs. Spence Jr.

 In front of 27,000 fans in attendance, Brook lost his IBF welterweight title after being stopped in round eleven.
 In a fight where mostly power shots were landed, Spence threw combinations to the head and more to the body, wearing down Brook.
 Brook did well working the counter, and landed his own shots to the body, but Spence came back with his own shots.
 In round ten, Spence, having Brook against the ropes, unloaded some heavy power shots, which caused Brook to take a knee.
 In round eleven, before the fight was stopped, Brook motioned many times that he couldn't see through his left eye and voluntarily took a knee, again counting as a knockdown.
 The referee started the ten count which Brook couldn't make, giving him back to back defeats and his first as a welterweight.
 His trainer Dominic Ingle was also on the apron before the fight was officially stopped.
 At the time of stoppage, all three judges had Spence ahead on their scorecards with 97–92, 96–93, and 95–94.
 In the post-fight interview, Brook credited Spence, admitting he lost to the better boxer, "It was a very tough fight.
 I would say Spence is one of the best kids I’ve been in with, if not the best.
 I got caught in the seventh round, in the eye, and it felt like the same as in the Golovkin [fight].
 Probably not as bad as that time, but I was getting hit on it over the rounds and it was getting worse.
 The last round, he caught me in it and I just stood there, double vision, and I couldn't see out of the eye [...] so I had to stop."
-Spence landed 246 of 633 punches thrown (39%) whilst Brook landed 136 of 442 (31%).
+Spence landed 246 of 633 punches thrown (39%) while Brook landed 136 of 442 (31%).
 For the fight, Spence earned around £1 million and Brook earned a guaranteed £3 million.